canaantt/oncoscape-user-data-uploading/README.md

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+* Production build is executed by: ng build --prod --base-href /upload/

 ## Code scaffolding